Here’s a look at the life of Prince William, heir apparent to the throne of the United Kingdom of Great Britain.

 July 8-10, 2011 - The Duke and Duchess of Cambridge visit Los Angeles for a three-day visit.
 During the trip, the Duke plays and wins a polo match and the couple visits Hollywood and Skid Row.

 June 7, 2012 - William qualifies as an operational captain with the Royal Air Force Search and Rescue Force.
 He is now able to command search and rescue operations by helicopter.

-September 17, 2012 - Along with his wife, Prince William files a criminal complaint in France against the photographer who took pictures of the Duchess privately sunbathing topless.
+September 17, 2012 - Along with his wife, William files a criminal complaint in France against the photographer who took pictures of Catherine privately sunbathing topless.
 They are seeking damages and to prevent further publication of the photos.
 The French magazine, Closer, Italian magazine, Chi, and the Irish Daily Star have each published some of the topless photos.